Two Dozen and One Greyhounds: Critical reception

 The song "See My Vest" from the episode, sung by Mr. Burns, was later released on the album Songs in the Key of Springfield in 1997.
 The Daily Bruin complimented the song's lyrics as witty, and claimed that by listening to the song, memories of the episode came to mind.
 They noted how the musical piece revealed Mr. Burns' essence of character, and that it also commented on some disturbing elements of humankind.
 MSNBC compiled a list of "TV’s top 10 scariest characters", placing Mr. Burns at number one.
 In the list, they noted, "Burns is terrifying because he will do absolutely anything, and since it's a cartoon, he just might", pointing to "Two Dozen and One Greyhounds" and his plans to make the puppies into a tuxedo as proof.

 In a review by the Toronto Star, Ben Rayner commented that "Two Dozen and One Greyhounds" was one of his favorite episodes of the series, and concluded that Mr. Burns' "tour de force" performance was particularly captivating.
 The Toronto Star later produced a list of the best and worst The Simpsons episodes, in which they considered "Two Dozen and One Greyhounds" one of the best episodes of the series and concluded that the musical number was one of the best scenes involving Mr. Burns.
 In a review for the sixth season DVD of The Simpsons, IGN's Todd Gilchrist found Mr. Burns' performance to be memorable, commenting that he "flirts with copyright infringement with his rendition of 'See My Vest'".
 IGN also considered Burns' performance to have reached a level of excellence comparable to "The Monorail Song" in "Marge vs. the Monorail".

 In a review for The Simpsons season six DVD, review website DVD Verdict gave the episode a grade of B−.
 DVD Movie Guide's Colin Jacobson appreciated the spoofs of Disney films, and also complimented "the most bizarre references to Rory Calhoun imaginable", concluding that the combination of these elements formed a "fine show".

+David Sims writes “every time I get ready to review a Simpsons episode, I tell my friends which one is up next and see which line they immediately recite.
+By far the most popular quotation from Two Dozen And One Greyhounds' is “Look at you, standing there on your hind legs like a couple of Rory Calhouns,” which Burns says to the kids when he decides not to kill them.
+I am sure no one in my generation knows who Rory Calhoun is.
+I barely know who he is.
+But the obscurity of the reference is what makes it so memorable, I think). ...
+'Two Dozen And One Greyhounds, even with its creepy fur-harvesting twist, is a very straightforward episode that moves at a delightful clip, and it’s fondly remembered for the way it uses Burns’ evilness to drive a breezy little caper.”